 One Good And One Slightly-Worse Transmission

 You can find Hellcats with two kinds of transmissions.
 The first is a ZF 8HP90 (an 8-speed automatic), whereas the other one is a Tremec TR-6060 (a 6-speed manual).
 From 2022 onwards, Dodge only offers the 8-speed automatic with the Hellcat.
 However, what’s the quality like on these Dodge Challenger transmissions?
 It seems to depend on the transmission, just like with these Dodge Charger transmissions.

 First, there’s the ZF 8HP90, an 8-speed longitudinal automatic transmission with a maximum input torque of up to 900 Nm or 664 lb-ft.
 What’s good to know about this problem is that very few issues have been reported.
 Furthermore, none of these problems seem to be systematic.
 Overall, owners are very satisfied with these transmissions.

 On the other hand, the Tremec TR-6060 does have some reported problems that are worth noting.
 These include grinding in 1st and 2nd gear, clutch failure due to the high force placed onto them, and failure of the bearings.
-Practically all of them have to do with the force that’s put onto them in the Hellcats or the driving style of the owners.
+Practically all of them have to do with the force that’s put onto them in the Hellcats or the driving style of the owners of this sports car.